Broadcast signal intrusion: Max Headroom incidents (1987)

-2002 Falun Gong hijackings
+Falun Gong hijackings (2002)

-On 16 February 2002, television signals in the Chinese city of Anshan were briefly hijacked by members of the Falun Gong cult movement in order to clarify the events of the Tiananmen Square self-immolation incident of the previous year.
-On 5 March 2002, further intrusions took place on cable television channels in the cities of Changchun and Songyuan, protesting persecution by the Chinese government.
+On February 16, 2002, television signals in the Chinese city of Anshan were briefly hijacked by members of the Falun Gong religious movement in order to clarify the events of the Tiananmen Square self-immolation incident of the previous year.
+On March 5, 2002, further intrusions took place on cable television channels in the cities of Changchun and Songyuan, protesting persecution by the Chinese government.
 Different sources vary as to the length of the intrusion, with figures cited including 10 minutes, 50 minutes or even as long as four hours.
 In September of the same year, 15 people were convicted of roles in the incident and were given prison terms of up to 20 years.
-On 9 September, Falun Gong followers again disrupted broadcasting, this time targeting nationwide satellite broadcasting.
+On September 9, Falun Gong followers again disrupted broadcasting, this time targeting nationwide satellite broadcasting.
 By 2010, several of those involved had reportedly died in prison.